kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

 ^^^^^^^^^

 The insert algorithm is based on the this description of `B-Trees <https://www.cs.ubc.ca/~liorma/cpsc320/files/B-trees.pdf>`_.
 New keys are inserted at leaf nodes.
 If the leaf node is a 4-node, we must first split it by pushing its middle key up a level to make room for the new key.
-If the parent is a 2-node, we must first split the parent, so it accept a new.
+If the parent is a 2-node, we must first split the parent, so it can accept a new key.
 To ensure a parent can always accomodate a new key, we split all 4-nodes as we descend the tree.

 If the root must be split (because it is the parent of a 4-node leaf or it is itself a 4-node leaf), the tree will grow upward when a new root node is added above the old.